Skip to main content

 $ localnet regen

-Quickly brings back the network to its initial state (with same addresses and all funds back).
+Quickly brings back the network to its initial state (with same addresses, alias and funds back).
 Useful for wiping out the network after testing.

 The network is always initialized with 15 pre-funded addresses.
 5 for each key type (ed25519, secp256k, secp256r1).
 Your Rust/Python apps can further access these addresses "by-name" for automated test setup.